rackerlabs/design-system/_component_design/switches.md

 ## Switch in a table

 When there is a long list of settings, consider adding switches to a table.
-This approach provides clarity and enhances the user experience.
+This approach provides clarity to the user and enhances the user experience.

 In a table, right-justify the switch.

 {% endcolumn %}